Why preventr

 Finally, there are separate models for 10- and 30-year risks, bringing the grand total to 100 sets of beta coefficients and intercepts for the entirety of the PREVENT equations.

-{preventr} takes care of all of that for you.
+takes care of all of that for you.
 This includes selecting among the 5 model “types”, but there is an option to specify this yourself if you want.
 The example below gives a quick overview, but the function documentation has much more detail, including many more examples.

 Installation

-Install the released version of {preventr} from CRAN with:
+Install the released version of preventr

 install.packages("preventr")